hollarado/my-portfolio1/README.md

-# my-portfolio1
+# Steve Hollar portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS.